-From a traditional wear to keep oneself warm during winters to fashion statement, Pheran has come a long way.
-Rahiba R Parveen, reports the trend that has brought Pheran back into limelight
+From traditional wear to keep oneself warm during winters to a fashion statement, Pheran has come a long way.
+Rahiba R Parveen, reports the trend that has brought Pheran back into the limelight

 Over the years, Kashmir’s Pheran, a traditional long cloak or gown worn by both women and men during winters, which had been pushed to oblivion for some time, is back on the streets of Srinagar.
 Once hailed as the Venice of the East, where haute-couture was a household name, Srinagar city lost its touch with fashion once guns started to roar on the streets.